endlesslycurious/configs/README.md

 This repo contains various configuration files I use for development.

+## Windows Setup
+You need to set `HOME` environment vairable to `%USERPROFILE%` then open new console to get git to clone this repo!

 ## Setup scripts
 Sets up symbolic links from files in repo to expected install locations on disk.
 * Mac & Linux - setup.sh (use 'chmod u+x setup.sh' to make this script executable)